Swimming with the Turtles in Barbados

-The green turtle and the hawksbill turtle both nest in Barbados mainly between May to October, however nesting has been documented in every month of the year.
+Between May and October, the green turtle and the hawksbill turtle both nest in Barbados.
+However, records show that nesting occurs in every month of the year.

 The leatherback turtle’s nesting season in Barbados is between February and July.

-The reason behind this is that the sea turtles have always been locals to the island however over the years they have started to become both critically endangered and endangered species.
+Sea turtles have always been locals to the island, and over the years, they have started to become both critically endangered and endangered species.

-According to the Barbados Sea Turtle Project (www.barbadosseaturtles.org), the hawksbill and leatherback sea turtles are considered critically endangered, whereas the green turtles are considered to be endangered (www.iucnredlist.org/technical-documents/categories-and-criteria/2001-categories-criteria#critical).
+The Barbados Sea Turtle Project (http://www.barbadosseaturtles.org/), states that the Hawksbill and leatherback sea turtles are critically endangered, while green turtles are considered to be endangered (https://www.iucnredlist.org/resources/categories-and-criteria).

-In an attempt to try to slow down this extinction process, the Barbados Sea Turtle Project was formed in an effort to restore the local Barbadian marine turtle populations.
-Employing various conservation measures and monitoring programmes, the project encourages research and the conservation of the turtle populations at both local and regional levels.
+The Barbados Sea Turtle Project helps contribute to the slowing down of the extinction process, in efforts to restore the local Barbadian marine turtle populations.
+The project encourages research and the conservation of the turtle populations at both local and regional levels.

 Swim With The Turtles In Barbados

-Swimming with the turtles is an extremely popular activity to do in Barbados, for both locals and visitors alike.
+Swimming with the turtles is a popular activity to do in Barbados, for both locals and visitors alike.

-The fact that there is hardly anywhere else in the world where you can interact with these sea turtles in their natural environment is just another thing that makes Barbados so special and not surprisingly makes it a ‘must do’ experience during your time on the island.
+Barbados is one of the few places in the world where you can interact with these sea turtles in their natural environment.
+It makes for an excellent experience and a ‘must-do’ opportunity during your time on the island.

 You can swim with the turtles in many spots dotted all around the island.

-Simply grab your snorkelling gear and head out to where you see the tourist boats feeding the turtles, and you’re bound to catch an up close and personal glimpse of at least one of these magnificent beauties.
+Simply grab your snorkeling gear and head out to where you see the tourist boats feeding the turtles, and you’re bound to catch an up-close and personal glimpse of at least one of these magnificent beauties.

-You can also actually go out on of these same boats that are solely dedicated to taking you out to swim and feed the sea turtles of Barbados.
+You can also actually go out on of these same boats dedicated to taking you out to swim and feed the sea turtles of Barbados.

 Perhaps taking a catamaran cruise is more your style?

 Rest assured, there’s nearly always a stop along the west coast of the island designated to swimming with the turtles on these types of local sailing cruises.
-Most tour operators also provide snorkelling equipment such as life jackets, masks, snorkels and fins, which is normally part of the all-inclusive sailing packages for most local catamarans.
+Most tour operators also provide snorkeling equipment such as life jackets, masks, snorkels, and fins, which is usually part of the all-inclusive sailing packages for most local catamarans.

 In addition to swimming with the turtles, you can also explore underwater shipwrecks on the catamaran cruises.
-For a unique and vibrant underwater petting zoo, as well as a great photo opportunity, you can swim with and interact with countless other types of colorful tropical fish.
+For a unique and vibrant “underwater petting zoo,” as well as a great photo opportunity, you can swim with and interact with countless other types of colorful tropical fish.

 We’re sure you’ll love it too!